 A CSZ earthquake and tsunami will be catastrophic to both the state and local economies.
 At the local level, these impacts will vary substantially.
 Quantifying such economic impacts is well beyond the scope of this investigation.
 Nevertheless, we can speculate on several likely scenarios.
-Overall, building destruction in coastal Clatsop County could yield an estimated 535,000 tons of debris in the M1 scenario, increasing to 791,000 tons for L1 and 1.1 million tons in an XXL1 event.
+Overall, building destruction in coastal Tillamook County could yield an estimated ~205,000 tons of debris in the M1 scenario, increasing to ~392,000 tons for L1 and 600,000 million tons in an XXL1 event.
 These estimates are almost certainly on the low end, as they exclude the content volume within buildings (e.g., personal and business-related items), vehicles, and other forms of debris.
-The estimated building replacement cost for coastal Clatsop County is likely to exceed \$3 billion in an M1 event, \$3.9 billion in L1, increasing to \$4.9 billion in an XXL1 earthquake and tsunami.
+The estimated building replacement cost for coastal Tillamook County is likely to exceed \$2.4 billion in an M1 event, \$2.8 billion in L1, increasing to \$3.3 billion in an XXL1 earthquake and tsunami.

-Because wood-frame construction predominates in many Oregon coastal communities, the majority of such buildings in the tsunami zone will probably be completely destroyed by the tsunami.
-This means that for Clatsop County there is likely to be a significant shortage of suitable housing in the months and perhaps years following the disaster.
+Wood-frame construction predominates in many Oregon coastal communities.
+The majority of such buildings in the tsunami zone will probably be completely destroyed by the tsunami.
+This means that for Tillamook County there is likely to be a significant shortage of suitable housing in the months and perhaps years following the disaster.
 In the absence of housing, tsunami refugees will likely migrate away from such communities, further decimating the local economy.
 The housing situation will likely be compounded by the altered coastal landscape due to subsidence effects caused by the earthquake.
-For example, the XXL1 earthquake deformation model estimates that the coastline could drop by 11 ft in Clatsop County; an M1 event would yield about 5 ft of subsidence (data derived from Witter and others, 2011).
+For example, the XXL1 earthquake deformation model estimates that the coastline could drop by 6 to 8.5 ft in Tillamook County; an M1 event would yield about 3 to 4 ft of subsidence (data derived from Witter and others, 2011).
 Such changes will inevitably lead to accelerated rates of coastal erosion along with increased incidences of coastal flooding in low-lying areas.
 These changes can be expected to be significant in the weeks to months following the event, with further change progressively decreasing over time as the coastline re-equilibrates to the new sea level regime.